Third Port – Venice

 Venice Biennale - Greek Pavilion

-The TRANSIENS NOSTRUM installation transpires as a performance during the last ten days of the Venice Architecture Biennale, beginning on November 18 and culminating on November 26.
+The TRANSIENS NOSTRUM installation transpired as a performance during the last ten days of the Venice Architecture Biennale, from November 18 till November 26.
 Through this collaboration, the “Bodies of Water” exhibition, curated by Costis Paniyiris and Andreas Nikolovgenis, is deconstructed, and visitors may follow its gradual transformation into a new work, the third stop of the TRANSIENS NOSTRUM circumnavigation.

 18/11/2023